NEWSLETTER SIGNUP

 JUNE 19

-On the official holiday, the African American Museum in Philadelphia (AAMP) activates inside and out, June 19 from 11am to 4pm.
-This year’s theme, “Liberation Rising,” commemorates the 50th anniversary of hip hop with performances by the legendary DJ Spinderella, Sa-Roc and Mister Mann Jam Band.
-Against a sonic backdrop, families and friends can browse the marketplace, make art, line dance, dine at food trucks, and get lucky at giveaways.
-The whole event is free, including admission to the museum itself and its not-to-be-missed multimedia exhibition, Rising Sun: Artists in an Uncertain America.
+On the official holiday, the African American Museum in Philadelphia (AAMP) activates inside and out, June 19 from 10am to 4pm.
+This year’s theme, “Rhythms of Liberation.”
+The all-free celebration lets families and friends browse a marketplace, make art, line dance, dine at food trucks, and get lucky at giveaways.
+The whole event is free, including admission to the museum itself and the exhibition Imprint: Dox Thrash: Black Life, and American Culture.
 Free.
 701 Arch Street

 Juneteenth Festival, Kingsessing, Southwest Philadelphia